umangg21/finding-falcone/README.md

 # Findind Falcone APP

-This is Findind Falcone APP developed using React with TypeScript.
+Finding Falcone APP is developed using React with TypeScript.
+This a responsive app.

 # Link

-Contact Manager App is also live on the following Link: https://umangg21.github.io/finding-falcone/
+Finding Falcone APP is also live on the following Link: https://umangg21.github.io/finding-falcone/

-# Use:
+# USe Case:

-Finding Falcone App is a Solution to GeekTrust FrontEnd Problem.
+Finding Falcone App is a Solution to GeekTrust UI Problem.
 Link [https://www.geektrust.in/coding-problem/frontend/space](https://www.geektrust.in/coding-problem/frontend/space).

 This app is developed in React with Typescript.
 Unit Test are written using jest and enzyme(Having code coverge > 85%).